Skip to content

 Analgesia: this is a very painful condition – paracetamol/NSAIDs

-If the canal is closed over, refer the patient to ENT for further management.
-This is likely to include micro-suction clearance of the ear canal debris and/or insertion of a dressing (wick) into the ear, onto which antimicrobial therapy can be instilled.
+If the canal is closed, refer the patient to ENT for further management.
+This will likely include micro-suction clearance of the ear canal debris and/or insertion of a dressing (wick) into the ear, onto which antimicrobial therapy can be instilled.

 Side effects of the treatment

-Aminoglycosides carry a risk of ototoxicity: the use of these agents is not advised if it is known that there is a tympanic membrane perforation.
+Aminoglycosides carry a risk of ototoxicity, so their use is not advised if a tympanic membrane perforation is known.

 Aminoglycosides, especially neomycin, can cause contact dermatitis in 15% of patients.